mrcmich/deep-seasonal-color-analysis-system/README.md

 │   # project paper detailing scope and inner workings of our pipeline.
 │
 ├───dresscode_test_dataset/
-│   # directory containing the test partition of the dress code dataset - please note that you'll have to download │   # the dataset from the link provided in the Datasets section if you want to train the face segmentation models yourself.
+│   # directory containing the test partition of the dress code dataset - please note that you'll have
+│   # to download the dataset from the link provided in the Datasets section if you want to train │   # face segmentation models yourself.
 │
 ├───headsegmentation_dataset_ccncsa/
 │   # directory containing the face segmentation dataset - please note that you'll have to download │   # the dataset from the link provided in the Datasets section if you want to run the system pipeline.
 │
 ├───class_weights_computation.ipynb
-│   # python notebook for computation of class weights used by weighted mIoU and weighted loss when evaluating │   # face segmentation models.
+│   # python notebook for computation of class weights used by weighted mIoU and weighted loss when │   # evaluating face segmentation models.
 │
 ├───clothes_segmentation_test.py
-│   # python file that segments cloth's images from test partition of the dress code dataset and visualizes the intermediate │   # steps to evaluate the goodness of the segmentation.
+│   # python file that segments cloth's images from test partition of the dress code dataset and visualizes │   # intermediate steps to evaluate the goodness of the segmentation.
 │
 ├───extract_weights_from_checkpoint.py
-│   # python script for extraction of weights of pre-trained face segmentation models from their corresponding checkpoints.
+│   # python script for extraction of weights of pre-trained face segmentation models from their │   # corresponding checkpoints.
 │
 ├───mean_std.ipynb
 │   # python notebook for computation of mean and standard deviation of face segmentation dataset images.